samply/beam/README.md

 connected via a central broker.
 Each party runs an application, called `app`.
 We will simulate this application.

+Note: cURL versions before 7.82 do not support the `--json` option.
+In this case, please use `--data` instead.

 The used BeamIds are the following:

 | System             | BeamID                       |